AdobeDocs/journey-optimizer.en/help/using/web/web-delegated-subdomains.md

     >
     >Before being able to use that subdomain to send web messages, you must wait until Adobe performs the required checks, which can take up to 4 hours.

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
-It is ready to be used to create web channel surfaces.
+It is ready to be used to create web channel configurations.

     Note that the subdomain will be marked as **[!UICONTROL Failed]** if you fail to create the validation record on your hosting solution.